The Best Coffee Machine With Milk Frother

 My Observations:

-This changed to a certain degree sometime after 2009 when Philips bought Gaggia, and they started messing with it, including moving manufacture out of Italy, doing away with the 3 way solenoid, adding bits of plastic, changing the boiler, and so on.
+This changed to a certain extent sometime after 2009 when Philips bought Gaggia, and they started messing with it, including moving manufacture out of Italy, doing away with the 3 way solenoid, adding bits of plastic, changing the boiler, and so on.

-This continued until what’s referred to as the 2015 model (not all of which were brewed in 2015, I think they were made for a few years from about 2013/14) which is about as far removed from the original classic as you can get.
+This continued until what’s referred to as the 2015 model (not all of which were brewed in 2015, I think they were crafted for a few years from about 2013/14) which is about as far removed from the original classic as you can get.

-This is why, personally, although I basically do like the classic (I have one, mine is from 2003) if I were actually getting into the home barista hobby again, I might bypass these machines and throw a few hundred more at something like the ECM Casa V, which I’ll talk about shortly – which is going to deliver the results I’m after straight out of the box, home barista skills permitting of course.
+This is why, personally, although I simply do like the classic (I have one, mine is from 2003) if I were just getting into the home barista hobby again, I might bypass these machines and throw a few hundred more at something like the ECM Casa V, which I’ll talk about shortly – which is going to deliver the results I’m after straight out of the box, home barista skills permitting of course.

 For more on the Gaggia Classic Pro see: